stroebjo/alfred-recent-office/README.md

 This workflow for [Alfred](https://www.alfredapp.com/) allows you to search through the recently used files by Word, Excel and PowerPoint on your computer.

 It only works with the latest Office 365 Apps and *not* with Office 2011.
+Also it required Python 3 to be installed on your computer.

 To use it just type `excel` (or `word`, `powerpoint`) as you would to open the actual App but now it shows the latest used files as in the start window.